dgwynne/libevl/README.md

 libevl
 ===========

-`libevl` Yet Another(tm) library for abstracting event handling, like `libevent` or `libev`.
+`libevl` is Yet Another(tm) library for abstracting event handling, like `libevent` or `libev`.
 It aims to be familiar to users of `libevent`, and simple and robust to use.

-This was written as a result of spending time reimplimenting the `libevent` API, which led to the realisation that users of the API generally do not correctly handle errors, ie, noone checks for the errors that `event_add()` and `event_del()` return.
+This was written as a result of spending time reimplimenting the `libevent` API, which led to the realisation that users of the API generally do not correctly handle errors, ie, no one checks for the errors that `event_add()` and `event_del()` return.
 Additionally, some aspects of the API are hard to reason about, eg, it is not obvious what will happen with an event set with `EV_PERSIST` and a